 Study in Norway | Study at UiT The Arctic University of Norway

-UiT The Arctic University of Norway is the third largest in Norway and the northernmost university of the world.
+UiT The Arctic University of Norway is the northernmost university of the world.
 Its location on the edge of the Arctic implies a mission.
 The Arctic is of increasing global importance.
 Climate change, the exploitation of Arctic resources and environmental threats are topics of great public concern, and which UiT takes special interest in.

 Our specialist areas of focus are where we bring a range of academic disciplines together in order to contributes to knowledge-based development at the regional, national and international level.
 The academic disciplines include: